rsim/oracle-enhanced/README.md

   * Create wrapper script as described in [Phusion blog](http://blog.phusion.nl/2008/12/16/passing-environment-variables-to-ruby-from-phusion-passenger) or [RayApps::Blog](http://blog.rayapps.com/2008/05/21/using-mod_rails-with-rails-applications-on-oracle)
   * Set environment variables in the file which is used by Apache before launching Apache worker processes - on Linux it typically is envvars file (look in apachectl or apache2ctl script where it is looking for envvars file) or /System/Library/LaunchDaemons/org.apache.httpd.plist on Mac OS X. See the following [discussion thread](http://groups.google.com/group/oracle-enhanced/browse_thread/thread/c5f64106569fadd0) for more hints.

+### What to do if my application is stuck?

+If you see established TCP connections that do not exchange data, and you are unable to terminate your application using a TERM or an INT signal, and you are forced to use the KILL signal, then the OCI libraries may be waiting indefinitely for a network read operation to complete.

+See the **Timeouts** section above.

 RUNNING TESTS
 -------------